Population (2010)

 Introduction

 Davenport is an old river town that has been a central cog in the region’s life since it was founded.
 It’s a fun place to visit, with plenty to do and a beautiful and easy to get to riverfront.
-Give yourself a few days to explore it.
+Give yourself at least a couple of days to explore it.

 Visitor Information